Arriving in the U.S., HIO Registration, & Orientations

 Welcome to Harvard!
 This section details important information you need to know to enter the U.S. to start your academic program.
 After your arrival, you will need to bring your travel documents to register your immigration record with the HIO.

 When to Arrive

-If you hold an F o rJ visa status, the U.S. immigration regulations allow you to enter the U.S. no more than 30 days prior to the program start date listed on your Form I-20 or Item 3 of your Form DS-2019.
-If you hold an H-1B visa, you may enter the U.S. no more than 10 days before the start date listed on your H petition approval notice.
+The U.S. immigration regulations allow F-1 and J-1 students and their dependents to enter the U.S. no more than 30 days prior to the program start date listed on page 1 of your Form I-20 or Item 3 of your Form DS-2019.

 U.S. Immigration Inspection